 The Battle of New Orleans happened in 1815 and you can tour the site for free and with guided tours.
 The Chalmette Battlefield is part of the Jean Lafitte National Park.
 It has a reconstructed American rampart and outdoor exhibits with signs for self-guided tours.
 There’s a visitor center and rangers offer talks and demonstrations daily.

-When I visited, a ranger exhibited how to fire off an old shotgun they would have used in the Civil War.
+When I visited, a ranger demonstrated how to fire off an old shotgun.
+They would have used this type of shotgun in the Civil War.
 She packed it tight with gun power and shoved a stick down in the barrel.
-She dressed in old military clothes and looked like a soldier despite being a woman – which would have been unheard of at that time.
+She dressed in old military clothes.
+She looked like a soldier even though she was a woman.
+This would have been unheard of at that time.
 I jumped when the shot rang out.

-Vendors in the open-air market have sold food and goods in the same stalls since 1791 and still do nearly every day.
-Some of the vendors are on temporary tables that rotate, while others are in permanent stalls – these are typically where they sell food and alcohol.
-The market is a mix of local goods and some tourist trinkets, but the prices are reasonable, and they’re more likely to barter and offer you a discount on multiples than you’ll get in one of the shops.
+Vendors in the open-air market have sold food and goods in the same stalls since 1791.
+They continue to do so nearly every day.
+Some of the vendors use temporary tables that rotate.
+Others are in permanent stalls, typically where they sell food and alcohol.
+The market is a mix of local goods and some tourist trinkets.
+However, the prices are reasonable.
+Vendors are more likely to barter.
+They’ll offer you a discount on multiples compared to what you’ll get in one of the shops.
 Plus, there’s live music, open-air, drinks served at the bar and lots of history on tap.

 I’m not a foodie, but you’ll love New Orleans if you are.
 In this city, dinner isn’t an individual affair.
-It’s a collective experience where you’re part of the party, dining in one big or several small rooms in a festive atmosphere.
+It is a collective experience.
+You are part of the party.
+You dine in one big room or several small rooms, all in a festive atmosphere.
 There are plenty of old-school classics like Antoine’s, Brennan’s, Galatore’s and The Commander’s Palace.
 There are 100 more gumbo and jambalaya dives that will knock your socks off.
 Eat.
 Eat a lot.

 Hundreds of New Orleans plantations used to line the Mississippi River throughout Louisiana.
 Now there are few, mostly preserved as historical landmarks and educational centers, lest we forget our grim past.
-There are several plantation houses within about an hour’s drive from the city, and a few offer tours of the homes and grounds.
+There are several plantation houses within about an hour’s drive from the city.
+A few of them offer tours of the homes and grounds.

-Oak Alley is the most visually spectacular plantation in the area and has the most amenities; therefore, it’s the most popular of the New Orleans plantations.
+Oak Alley is the most visually spectacular plantation in the area.
+It offers the most amenities.
+Therefore, it’s the most popular of the New Orleans plantations.

-The Laura Plantation is a Creole-style house painted maroon, green, and yellow, making it stand out dramatically from other houses around it.
+The Laura Plantation is a Creole-style house painted maroon, green, and yellow.
+These colors make it stand out dramatically from other houses around it.
 It’s just a few miles from Oak Alley and a few other plantations you can visit in New Orleans.

 Read more To Do in New Orleans stories here.